-Four of 11 industries registered growth between 2020 and 2021.
-However, 10 industries remained below 2019 levels.
-The three largest industries in terms of employment share are education and health services; trade, transportation, utilities; and manufacturing.
-These three industries make up 62.2% of the county's total employment and 37.3% of the employment decline from 2019 to 2021.
+Seven of 11 industries registered growth between 2020 and 2021.
+However, five industries remained below 2019 levels.
+The three largest industries in terms of employment share are trade, transportation, and utilities; education and health services; and manufacturing.
+These three industries make up 56.3% of total employment.